mugsiemx/honeymoon-dashboard/README.md

 ## Data Exploration, Other
 -https://chat.openai.com/ for requirements to find information and files which would help with our research.
 Also used for a small data searches where specific information was missing for a small number of localities.

-##From Ideation to Realization:
+## From Ideation to Realization:
-A sketch of our product idea:
+-A sketch of our product idea:
 ![Website Sketch](https://user-images.githubusercontent.com/115373233/232637272-dc074f41-8dcc-4c4f-96be-a50c81bb0730.png)
-An image of our online dashboard:
+-An image of our online dashboard: